ArtyETH06/artyeth06.github.io/about.md

 Hey Wassup ❓Im Arthur Raillon, A.K.A **Arty06**.

-Im a 1️⃣7️⃣ years-old interested into red-team🐱‍💻,pentesting🐱‍💻 and quantum🚀.
+Im a 1️⃣7️⃣8️⃣ years-old interested into red-team🐱‍💻,pentesting🐱‍💻 and quantum🚀.

 ## Ethical hacker👨🏻‍💻, developper💻, trader📈

--💻Im a developper (HTML/CSS/Javascript/Python/solidity)
+-💻Im a developper (HTML/CSS/Javascript/Python/solidity) I developped some tools for DeFi such as DAAMv2 / DLMM tools for personnal projects, I am also building internal and external tools for the P2E Star Atlas.
+I also developped a hosting tool for Star Atlas that anybody could use: [Arty Hosting Service](https://arty-hosting-service.vercel.app/)
 -👨‍🎓Im currently learning C programming language,currently tryharding to be in top 1% of the most known ethical paltorm (training) !

 -📈In finance since 5.5 years old, mostly in crypto📈 (pretty good trader ;),same as my quote is “Hodl and prosper”)